Overcoming analysis paralysis: the research-backed guide to deciding faster

 Decision madeDeferred or abandonedCompleted within deadline

 Digital tools that were supposed to make decisions easier often make them harder.
-A 2010 meta-analysis by Scheibehenne, Greifeneder, and Todd confirmed that excessive options cause the most damage when the choice set is large and decision-makers lack clear preferences [11] – conditions digital environments create by default.
+A 2010 meta-analysis by Scheibehenne, Greifeneder, and Todd found a mean effect size of near zero across 50 studies, concluding that choice overload is inconsistently reproduced, though some conditions (large choice sets, unclear preferences) were proposed as potential moderators requiring further study [11].
+Those are exactly the conditions digital environments create by default.
 The antidote isn’t avoiding information.
-It’s ruthless information scarcity.
+It is ruthless information scarcity.
 Use fewer sources.
 Set research limits by time, not by feeling ready.

 Free Interactive Tool